BinaryCanon/binarycanon.github.io/_posts/2022-07-02-game-balance-in-a-grand-strategy-game-basic-economy-approach.md

 ---

 # Intro
-Games are multidisciplinary.
-I had no idea to what extent.
+Games are complex.
+How complex can they be?
+Can they simulate complex systems?
+Are some equations with variables enough?
+Enough for what?
 In the last couple of weeks, I've been exploring Game Balance.
+Specifically equations.

 ---
 # Balancing Economy Variables